KusionStack/kusionstack.io/docs/user_docs/getting-started/usecases/deliver-the-wordpress-application-on-kubernetes-and-clouds.md

 ## Delete WordPress Application

-You can use the following command line to delete the wordpress application and related RDS resources.
+You can delete the WordPress application and related RDS resources using the following command line.

 ```shell
 kusion destroy --yes